Letter of Authorization

 State regulations require that electricity suppliers provide the following disclosure to customers regarding electricity products in which the prices paid by consumers vary with changes in wholesale electricity prices, other energy prices, or an energy price index.
 Volatility Risk: Electricity prices may be subject to substantial volatility based on economic conditions, fuel prices, seasonal electricity demands, generator outages, weather and other factors.
 Future Performance: Past results regarding particular electricity products are not necessarily an indication of future results.

-B. CONTRACT TERM: Service and the one year contract term under this Agreement shall begin at the date of the Customer's next meter read date after the Utility processes your enrollment with DR Power.
+B. CONTRACT TERM: Service and the one year contract term under this Agreement shall begin at the date of the Customer’s next meter read date after the Utility processes your enrollment with DR Power.
 Service commencement lead-time may vary depending on utility enrollment requirements, and your specific meter-reading schedule.
 The term of this Agreement is annual and this Agreement will renew automatically on an annual basis until terminated by DR or Customer by providing 30 days written notice.
 Termination shall be effective on the next utility meter read date for your account that is at least thirty (30) days after the notice of termination.
 DR may terminate this agreement upon thirty days written notice to the Customer.
+DR may terminate this agreement immediately, if Customer’s rate class is not Residential, or Small Commercial, or ETS.
 Until termination occurs, the Customer obligations under this Agreement remain in full force and effect.

 D. CREDIT: DR may contact a credit reporting agency to check Customer credit history.
 DR reserves the right to report payments 30 days in the arrears to a credit reporting agency.